php-cds/php-cds/README.md

 namespace they are living in ("PSR-event-dispatcher" -> `Psr\EventDispatcher`).

 All PSRs have per default no version affix.
 If a change in the PSR happens, the version is increased always by 1.
-Example "PSR-event-dispatcher" gets new methods to its API or other changes, then new version will be "PSR-event-dispatcher-2".
+Example "PSR-event-dispatcher" gets new methods to its API or other changes, then the new version will be "PSR-event-dispatcher-2".
 All current PSRs and versions are displayed in the php-cds repositories.

 ## Close RFC and PSR

-Every issue created in [php-cds/php-cds]|(https://github.com/php-cds/php-cds) (which represent a RFC) or [php-cds/php-cds-psr]|(https://github.com/php-cds/php-cds-psr) (which represent a PSR) have a voting time.
+Every issue created in [php-cds/php-cds](https://github.com/php-cds/php-cds) (which represent a RFC) or [php-cds/php-cds-psr](https://github.com/php-cds/php-cds-psr) (which represent a PSR) have a voting time.
 Voting time is always 30 days since the create date.
 If a RFC or PSR has more than 1/3 negative votes it will be closed.